Instructions for Authors

 Journal Articles (in print)

 In case of reference source contains Digital Object Identifier (DOI), retain doi: at the end of reference.
+Link to CrossRef.
 Vancouver Style does not use the full journal name, only the commonly-used abbreviation: “Physical Therapy” is cited as “Phys Ther”.
+Link to Journal title of abbreviation.
 As an option, if a journal carries continuous pagination throughout a volume (as many medical journals do) the month and/or issue number may be omitted.
-Allow one space after semi-colon and colon then end each reference with full stop after page number.
+Allow one space after the semi-colon and colon then end each reference with a full stop after the page number.

 - Pachori P, Gothalwal R, Gandhi P. Emergence of antibiotic resistance Pseudomonas aeruginosa in intensive care unit; a critical review.
 Genes Dis.
 2019; 6(2): 109-19. doi: 10.1016/j.gendis.2019.04.001.